johnpatramanis/Proteomic_Pipeline/README.md

 less Organism.txt
 ```

-and you may want to edit them and add some proteins or species using Nano.
-If you have never used nano you can [click here for some help with the commands for it](https://www.nano-editor.org/dist/latest/cheatsheet.html):
+and you may want to edit them and add some proteins or species using nano:

 ```bash
 nano Proteins.txt
 nano Organism.txt
 ```
+If you have never used nano you can [click here for some help with the commands for it](https://www.nano-editor.org/dist/latest/cheatsheet.html)

-For this example the proteins we are interested in are the ones recovered for the *H.antecessor* and the species we are interested in are thought to be at least somewhat related to H.antecessor.
-Since this pipeline is heavily reliant on the Ensembl database, it would be wise to just check if the server of Ensembl is up and running before executing the pipeline.
-You can do that [here](https://www.ensembl.info/tag/service-status/).
+For this example the proteins we are interested in are the ones recovered for the *H.antecessor* and *G.blacki* and the species we are interested in are thought to be at least somewhat related to these two extinct species.
 If everything looks fine, its now time to execute the pipeline by simply typing:

 ```bash
 snakemake -j4 --resources FTP=7